castle-engine/castle-engine/doc/README_about_index_xml_files.txt

   Between 0 and 1, default value 0.5 means "middle of the screen".
   Should be synchronized with loading_bg image, to look right.

+- placeholders: You can place placeholders in the level 3D model, to create various things:
+  - creatures/items (commonly called "resources",
+    as they refer to T3DResource) by placeholders named "CasRes...",
+  - water volume by placeholder "CasWater",
+  - move limit by placeholder "CasMoveLimit",
+  - sectors/waypoints (to make creature AI smarter) by placeholders "CasSector..." and "CasWaypoint..."
+  - see TGameSceneManager.LoadLevel docs for full list.
+  - and possibly more, as every level type may allow additional placeholders, you can handle them in a descendant of TLevelLogic by overriding TLevelLogic.Placeholder.

+  The "placeholders" attribute in level.xml determines how we derive "placeholder name" from a VRML/X3D shape.
+  - "x3dshape" (default) means that the placeholder name comes from VRML 2.0/X3D Shape node name (set using "DEF" in VRML/X3D).
+  - "blender" means that the placeholder name is detected following standard Blender VRML/X3D exporters behavior.
+    This allows you to set the placeholder name easily in Blender, just set the Blender object name.
+  - and possibly more, see CastleShape.PlaceholderNames.
+    You can define and register your own functions there, to handle other 3D modelers, like 3DSMax or Maya or anything else (and you're welcome to contribute them to include them in engine code, of course!).

 - See TLevelInfo properties documentation if in doubt.

+- Every TLevelLogic class (you indicate it with "type", see above) may use additional attributes from level.xml file:

+  TLevelLogic constructor gets DOMElement: TDOMElement parameter, which is an XML tree of level.xml file.
+You can read it however you want.
+We use standard FPC DOM unit and classes, and add a handful of simple comfortable routines in CastleXMLUtils unit, for example you can use

+    if not DOMGetBooleanAttribute(DOMElement, 'my_attribute', MyAttribute) then
+      MyAttribute := false; // default value, if not specified in level.xml

+  to read a boolean attribute "my_attribute".